 Some people begin a collection by acquiring quilts as they come along, with no particular plan.
 Garage sales, flea markets and auctions are sometimes a good source for finding old quilts.
 If you have the time to spend, and are interested in a variety of styles, you may begin or add to a collection in this way.

 Prices for antique quilts have risen and fallen over the years.
-How can you begin collecting and be able to afford the quilts that you want?
-Study the market so that you know what you are looking at.
+Study the market so you will know what you are looking at.
 Condition is probably the most important factor in determining the value of a quilt.
 Quilt appraisers figure the monetary value of a quilt based on its condition and known history.
 Good advice is to buy the best that you can afford.
 For many collectors, sentiment can also play a big part in the importance of a quilt.
 Buy what you like.
 As your collection grows you may decide to skip the purchase of several of lesser price in order to buy a more expensive one.
 Another idea is to trade up; sell off several of the less valuable pieces and use the money to purchase that really special piece.

 If you are interested in collecting quilts, the first step is to start looking.
 Whatever your interests, you will be able to find quilts that will fit your budget, fill your needs, and satisfy your soul.